benporter/bash-examples/README.md

     sudo dhclient

+print all of the processes that are attached to a port
+    sudo netstat -nlp

 print the directories in your path, replacing colons with new line characters and sorted.  edit ~/.bashrc or .profile to add new path search directories

     echo $PATH | tr : '\n' | sort